 The tale of investment banking begins with Philadelphia financier J Cook.
 To help fund the federal government’s war efforts, Cook established the first-ever American investment bank in 1861.
 As such, the United States government became one of investment banking’s first clients.

 Back then, the government issued bonds to raise enough money to support its rapidly growing economy and complete infrastructure projects like buildings and highways.
 IOUs were issued between lenders and borrowers to finance these expensive projects.
 Investment banks would buy these bonds and sell them to private investors for a profit.
-Fast forward to today, investment banks practically do the same thing, just with different parties involved.
+Today, investment banks do the same thing with different parties involved.

 How Do Investment Banks Make Their Money?